Metric growth dynamics in Liouville quantum gravity: Dirichlet forms

 In this section, we study the symmetric part of the Dirichlet form, which is given by

 where $\mu = e^{-\xi h}$ and $\rho(dh)$ is given in \eqref{eq:invariant-measure}.
 When $\xi = 0$, the associated dynamics are simple and given by

 where $W$ is a space-time white noise.
-This is simply an infinite dimensional Ornstein-Uhlenbeck process.
+This is simply an infinite dimensional Ornstein-Uhlenbeck process and it appears naturally in different contexts such as in the fluctuations of Hastings-Levitov planar growth \cite{Silvestri} or with the characteristic polynomial process associated with the Dyson Brownian motion on the circle \cite{BF22}.
+Also, it has an important role in the proof of the conformal bootstrap of Liouville theory \cite{Bootstrap}.
 However, for any $\xi >0$, it is not immediate to make sense of associated dynamics.
 One can be tempted to use an integration by parts formula to find the symmetric part of the generator.
 This gives formally, for $G = \varphi( \int_{\mb{U}} h q_1 d\lambda, \dots \int_{\mb{U}} h q_m d\lambda )$,

 so (formally), the symmetric generator is given by